EPCCed/PythonHPC/README.md

 main aim is to illustrate the potential power of supercomputer systems to new users, and to demystify HPC and parallel programming.

+<h3>Requirements</h3>

+Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.

 <h3>Pre-requisites</h3>

 The course assumes a basic understanding of Python programming.
 You